nervana21/bitcoin-rpc-codegen/docs/designNotes.md

 // Important design decisions will be explained here

+## Crate Naming

-The crate is named `rpc-api` due to name clashing with the name `core`
+The crate is named `rpc-api` due to name clashing with the name `core`.

-The crate is named `rpc-metrics` due to name clashing with other crates named `metrics`

 ## Port Selection in BitcoinNodeManager

-### Problem
+### Context

-When running tests or multiple instances of Bitcoin nodes, port conflicts are a common source of issues.
-The default behavior of using port 0 (which bitcoind rejects) or fixed ports (which can conflict) leads to frequent test failures and user frustration.
+When running tests or multiple Bitcoin node instances, port conflicts are a common issue.
+Using port 0 (which bitcoind rejects) or fixed ports (which can conflict) both have drawbacks.
+There's no universally "correct" answer—each approach has trade-offs.

-### Solution
+### Current Approach

-The `BitcoinNodeManager` implements automatic port selection when `rpc_port` is set to 0 in the `TestConfig`.
-This is achieved by:
+We use automatic port selection when `rpc_port` is set to 0 in `TestConfig`, letting the OS allocate an available port for the Bitcoin node:

-1. Detecting when port 0 is specified
-2. Using the OS's port allocation mechanism to find an available port
-3. Using that port for the Bitcoin node

-### Trade-offs

-We chose to prioritize test reliability over flexibility:

-#### Advantages

-- Eliminates most port-related test failures
-- Makes tests more reliable and deterministic
-- Reduces user frustration with port conflicts
-- Simplifies test setup code

-#### Disadvantages

-- Adds complexity to the port selection logic
-- Introduces a small race condition window
-- Makes port selection behavior implicit rather than explicit
-- May use more system resources due to port checking

-### Implementation Details

-The port selection is implemented in `BitcoinNodeManager::new_with_config`:

 ```rust
 let rpc_port = if config.rpc_port == 0 {